dougeby/IntuneDocs/intune/vpn-settings-windows-10.md

 ---

-# Configure VPN settings in Microsoft Intune for devices running Windows 10
+# Read about the VPN settings in Intune

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]